chenong/chenong.github.io/_posts/2017-04-24-dpdk-pktgen-usage.md

     -h: Display the usage/help information shown above:

         lspci | grep Ethernet
-    &emsp;&emsp;This shows a list of all ports in the system.
+        This shows a list of all ports in the system.
 Some ports may not be usable by DPDK/Pktgen.
         The first port listed is bit 0 or least  signification bit in the -c EAL coremask.
 Another method is to compile and run the DPDK sample application testpmd to list out the ports DPDK is able to use: ./test_pmd -c 0x3 -n 2
     -s P:file: The PCAP packet file to stream.
 P is the port number.
     -f filename: The script command file (.pkt) to execute or a Lua script (.lua) file.
 See Running Script Files.
     -l filename: The filename to write a log to.